CrazyFedde/docs/commands.md

 <a name="changeprefix"></a>
 ### Change Prefix

-Sets the prefix that should be used for all commands in a given module, if no prefix is provided the modules prefix will be reset back to the default instead.
+Sets the prefix that should be used for all commands in a given module.
+If no prefix is provided the module's prefix will be reset to the default.

 The following modules can be affected by this command.